Explore Categories

 The Bills Outstanding report displays the Pending Amount, Due Date and Overdue days for all accounts maintained using the bill-wise option for the parties.
 If you have made a receipt entry against any of the parties, the Pending Amount will be updated accordingly until the total due is settled.
 If you have specified a credit period for your parties or defined the due dates in the transactions, TallyPrime calculates the overdue details based on the date when you recorded the sales transaction.

-A sample image of the Bills Outstanding report appears, as shown below:
+A sample image of the Bills Outstanding report is shown below.

-3. Press F8 (Ledger-wise Bills) to view the receivables bill-by-bill for each party in the selected group.
+Press F7 (Ledger-wise Bills) to view the receivables bill-by-bill for each party in the selected group.

 Check and Settle bills from Bills Outstanding report